Lattice Semiconductor: Acquisitions and leadership changes

+On March 19, 2001, Lattice acquired Integrated Intellectual Property, Inc. (I2P), a semiconductor intellectual property (IP) company headquartered in Santa Clara, California.
+This move strengthened Lattice's internal intellectual property development programs and marked I2P's successful exit as one of the early pure-play semiconductor IP firms of the dot-com era.

 Lattice purchased Agere Corporation's FPGA division in 2002.
 In 2004, the company settled charges with the United States government that it had illegally exported certain technologies to China, paying a fine of $560,000.
 In 2005, Tsui was replaced as CEO by Steve Skaggs and the company laid off employees for the first time.
 In fiscal year 2006, Lattice posted a profit of $3.1 million on revenues of $245.5 million, the first annual profit since 2000.

 In June 2008, Bruno Guilmart was named as chief executive officer of the company, replacing Steve Skaggs.
 For fiscal year 2008, Lattice had a loss of $32 million on annual revenues of $222.3 million.
 In 2009, the company began moving all of its warehouse operations for parts from Oregon to Singapore.
 Through July 2009, the company had lost money for ten straight quarters, and had its first profitable quarter in three years during the fourth quarter of 2009.
 Bruno Guilmart left the company in August 2010, and Darin Billerbeck, former Zilog CEO, who had just sold Zilog in the previous year, was named the new CEO in October of that year, starting in November.
 The company reported 2011 revenue of $318 million.
 Lattice started a stock buy-back program in 2010 that continued into 2012 that would total about $35 million if fully implemented.

 In 2011, the company was ranked third among the world's makers of field programmable gate array (FPGA) devices and second for CPLDs & SPLDs.
 On December 9, 2011, Lattice announced it was acquiring SiliconBlue for $63.2 million in cash.
 Lattice announced in July 2012 a foundry agreement with United Microelectronics Corporation.
 Lattice returned to profitability in 2013 with a profit of $22.3 million on $332.5 million in revenues.
-The company acquired Silicon Image Inc. for $606 million in March 2015 and moved company headquarters to Downtown Portland.
+The company acquired Silicon Image Inc. for $606 million in March 2015 and moved company headquarters to downtown Portland.